-We all know one of Melbourne, Australia’s many drawcards is the huge selection of bars, restaurants, accessible fresh food, and coffee to choose from on any given day or night.
+We all know one of Melbourne’s many drawcards is the huge selection of bars, restaurants, accessible fresh food and coffee to choose from on any given day or night.

-With new eateries popping up left right and centre, offering dining experiences and a creative spin on your everyday dishes.
+New eateries continue to pop up left right and center, offering dining experiences and a creative spin on your everyday dishes.

 Pin for later 🙂

-Whether it be searching for the best breakfast in Melbourne CBD, the best dumplings in Melbourne, or the top St Kilda restaurants, how to know where to choose your next meal out (or in current times, Melbourne food delivery)?
+Whether it be searching for the best breakfast in Melbourne CBD, the best dumplings in Melbourne, or the top St Kilda restaurants, how to know where to choose your next meal out on the town?

 Here are some starting options below, of some of the best eats in Melbourne.